 I love making iron-on kitchen towels for quick decorating but have been wanting to try painting stripes on simple cotton flour sack kitchen towels for a while.
 I didn’t realize that I could use regular acrylic paint on fabric.
 I was thrilled to find out I could!
 I made the cutest farm style kitchen flour sack towels that will also make the best gifts!
 These were very very simple after trial and error.
 Later, I decided to also stencil flour sack towels.

-How To Paint on Fabric
+How To Paint on Fabric with Acrylic Paint

-My directions are pretty simple.
+My directions on how to paint on fabric are pretty simple.

-3. Water down your paint slightly.
+- Water down your paint slightly.
 Not too runny.

 - Prepare your brush for a DRY BRUSH technique by wiping excess paint off your brush onto paper.

 - Brush lightly without pressing too hard several times until the desired color appears.

 - Peel your tape off as soon as you’re done painting and repeat the other side of the towel.